schmittl/tgajs/README.md

 tga.setImageData(imageData);

-// get a blob url which can be downloaded var url = tga.getBlobURL();
+// get a blob url which can be used to download the file var url = tga.getBlobURL();
 ```